 Your Bike Seat Shouldn't Be a Pain in the...
 Well, You Know

 They evolved from a male-centric blueprint, leaving countless riders to adapt to a shape that fundamentally didn't fit.
-The result was more than just discomfort; it was a legacy of preventable pain and chronic issues that the industry is only now beginning to properly address.
+The result was more than just discomfort; it was a legacy of preventable pain and chronic issues the industry is only now beginning to address.

-Why Women's Discomfort is a Design Problem, Not a You Problem
+Why Women's Discomfort Is a Design Problem, Not a You Problem

 It's not about being tougher or having a higher pain tolerance.
 The issue is biomechanical.
-Women generally have a wider pelvis and broader sit bones, which means they need a saddle with a wider rear platform for proper support.
+Women generally have a wider pelvis and broader sit bones, so they need a saddle with a wider rear platform for proper support.
 On a traditional narrow saddle, weight shifts forward onto highly sensitive soft tissue.

 The Comfort Revolution: What to Look For Now